Unboundedness for motivic invariants of birational automorphisms: Acknowledgments

 \section{Acknowledgments}

 We thank Jeremy Blanc, Michel Brion, Serge Cantat, Yuri Prokhorov, Pavel Sechin, Markus Szymik for discussions and their interest in our work.
+We thank an anonymous referee for pointing out a mistake in Proposition \ref{prop:constr-J} in an earlier version of the paper.
 HYL is supported by the Yushan Fellow Program by the Ministry of Education (NTU-114V1006-5), the National Council for Science and Technology in Taiwan (114-2918-I-002 -020-, 114-2628-M-002 -012-), and the Asian Young Scientist Fellowship.
 Part of this work was done during his visit to Paris; he thanks Claire Voisin and IMJ-PRG for the hospitality, and the ERC grant HyperK (Grant agreement No. 854361) for its financial support.
 E.S. is supported by the UKRI Horizon Europe guarantee award `Motivic invariants and birational geometry of simple normal crossing degenerations' EP/Z000955/1.